xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 ### Reason 1: Goodbye Happiness, to reset your mind.

-When you’re are getting tired of pursuing happiness, it is no longer serving you well.
+When you’re getting tired of pursuing happiness, it is no longer serving you well.
 Resetting your mind to zero will be helpful.

 "Goodbye Happiness" might seem like a negative scenario, as if we are giving up on happiness and that sadness takes over.
 But that's not the case!
 Saying goodbye to happiness does not mean that you will immediately feel sad.